qrailibs/functir/README.md

 	async _ => _
 ```

-There's third parameter in IO that we didn't mentioned, it's used to define what `Throwable` can be given by function:
+There's third parameter in IO that we didn't mentioned, it's used to define what `Throwable` (described below) can be given by function:

 ```ts
 import { IO, ThrowableTrait } from 'functir'